-ATLANTA — Court will return with no jury expected Wednesday in the YSL trial, a day after one of the defendants entered in a negotiated guilty plea.
+ATLANTA — Court returned with no jury Wednesday in the YSL trial, with more defendants entering negotiated guilty pleas.

-There are now five defendants left in the case from the original 28.
-Many were severed, or separated, from the case early on due to issues such as not having legal representation, while 10 -- now including Nichols -- have taken deals to plead guilty.
+There are now three defendants left in the case from the original 28.
+Many were severed, or separated, from the case early on due to issues such as not having legal representation, while 12 have now taken deals to plead guilty.

 Young Thug, YSL trial live stream